rvanlaak/SettingsBundle/README.md

 #### Understanding scopes

 Bundle provides settings separation into 3 scopes: ALL, GLOBAL and USER.

-GLOBAL and USER are totally independent.
+GLOBAL and USER scopes are totally independent.
-ALL scope provides you to inherit global settings when user setting with same name is not setted.
+ALL scope provides you to inherit global settings when user setting with the same name is not setted.
 Examples must give more clearance:

 ```php